Retired Service Members and Their Families

 However, your Medicare entitlement may continue up to eight and a half (8 1/2) years following the suspension of disability benefits.
 You’ll get a bill from Medicare every three months.
 You must keep Medicare Part B to keep TRICARE.

 If you’re awarded disability on appealThe action you take if you don’t agree with a decision made about your benefit., you generally have a gap of six or more months between your Medicare Part A and Part B effective dates.
-If you have a Part B effective date of October 2009 or later, you’re not required to retroactively enroll in Medicare Part B to keep TRICARE.
+If you have a Part B effective date of October 2009 or later, you aren’t required to retroactively enroll in Medicare Part B to keep TRICARE.

 • Medicare coverage isn’t automatic for people with ESRD.